Diane Simmons

 Diane Simmons (born 1948) is an American author.
 She won the Oregon Book Award in for her novel Dreams Like Thunder, and the Ohio State University Prize in Short Fiction for Little America.
-She teaches English at the City University of New York (CUNY).
-She published a biography of Caribbean author Jamaica Kincaid, which was based on her doctoral dissertation at CUNY.
+She teaches English at the Borough of Manhattan Community College of the City University of New York (CUNY).
+She published a biography of Caribbean author Jamaica Kincaid, which was based on her doctoral dissertation at the City University of New York.

 Her first novel was published in 1980, and she has since published seven book-length works of fiction, non-fiction and criticism, as well as many pieces of short fiction, short non-fiction and literary criticism.
 Her most recent book, The Courtship of Eva Eldridge a work of reported literary nonfiction, was published by University of Iowa Press in 2016.
-She has held fellowships at the McDowell Colony and also served as a Fulbright Fellow to the Czech Republic.
+She has held fellowships at the MacDowell Colony and also served as a Fulbright Fellow to the Czech Republic.
 She holds an MA in Creative Writing and a PhD in American Literature.

 Early life and education

 Simmons was born and grew up in the high desert country of Eastern Oregon; her family worked a farm taken up by her pioneer great-grandfather who came west from Kentucky on the Oregon Trail.
 Simmons depicted the life in this remote farm and ranch community in her novel Dreams Like Thunder (1992).

 She was valedictorian of her high school, and attended the University of Oregon Robert D Clark Honors College on full scholarship.
 During her college years, she traveled to Holland where she worked in a youth hotel, to France, Spain and Morocco, and to London where she worked as an au pair.
 She also worked as an au pair in Paris.

-At the University of Oregon she majored in European history, graduating Phi Beta Kappa.
+At the University of Oregon, she majored in European history, graduating Phi Beta Kappa.

 For the next decade, she travelled the United States, Mexico and Central America.
 Her first published piece was an article in Mother Earth News giving instructions on how to live in VW bus.
 Returning at times to the West, she took up work as a newspaper reporter on various newspapers including the crusading, liberal Intermountain Observers in Boise, where she won the Idaho Press Club Prize for Investigative Reporting after going undercover to reveal a nationwide Ponzi scheme.
 She also worked as a reporter and editor for the daily Alaska News Miner and the Seattle Post Intelligencer.

 In 1980, she published the suspense novel, Let the Bastards Freeze in the Dark, in which environmental terrorists in Fairbanks, Alaska attempt to battle the oil pipeline.

-In 1981, she moved to New York City, where she earned an MA in creative writing from City College of New York and a PhD in English literature from the City University of New York.
+In 1981, she moved to New York City, where she earned an MA in creative writing from City College of New York and a PhD in English literature from the Graduate Center of the City University of New York.
 At City College, she served as an editor on Fiction Magazine.